ameksike/strapi-plugin-virtval/README.md

-# VirtVal
+# VirtVal Plugin

-Add a Field with a virtual or external value to an existent Content-Type
+Strapi plugin to add a field with a virtual or external value to an existing Content-Type.